Solar

 State Solar Tax Credits

-Many states offer their own tax credits on top of the federal ITC.
-These are separate credits that stack, meaning you can claim both.
-State credits typically range from $1,000 to $6,000 and may be based on a percentage of cost or a fixed dollar amount per watt.
+Many states offer their own tax credits or rebates independent of the expired federal homeowner credit.
+These rules vary by state and may be based on a percentage of cost, a fixed dollar amount per watt, income, utility territory, or available program funding.

 Notable State Tax Credits in 2026